SSHcom/privx-sdk-for-python/README.md

 # PrivX SDK for Python 3

 The **PrivX Software Development Kit (SDK)** facilitates you with an automation of lean access management for privileged users.
-It offers a high-level abstraction to programmatically configure you IAM policies.
+It offers a high-level abstraction to programmatically configure your IAM policies.